South Africa's Credit Rating at Risk

 The new year hasn’t started well for South Africa’s economy at all.
 Within the first few months, the IMF has slashed its growth forecast for 2020 and 2021 to 0.8% and 1% respectively.
+But could investing in UK property be a possible solution in this uncertain world?

 Moody’s is about to review its assessment of South Africa’s investment grade rating.
 It will review Finance Minister Tito Mboweni’s Budget announcement and assess whether it is satisfied with plans to rein in the country’s ballooning debt.
 Earlier in February Moody’s downgraded its economic growth forecast for South Africa to 0.7% citing a lacklustre domestic demand fueled by power outages that has affected its manufacturing and mining industry.